JonatanKovalik/JonatanKovalik-Portfolio/EchoesoftheVoidProject/README.md

 * **Immersive Psychological Horror:** Emphasizes dread, paranoia, and the slow unraveling of the protagonist's sanity.
 * **Dynamic Sanity System:** Visual and auditory hallucinations intensify as the player's sanity diminishes.
 * **Environmental Storytelling:** Uncover the manor's dark history and the truth of "The Void" through cryptic notes, journals, and hidden objects.
-* **Reality-Distorting Environments:** Blackwood Manor itself actively shifts and distorts, challenging player navigation and sense of security.
+* **Reality-Distorting Environments:** Blackwood Manor itself actively shifts and multidistort, challenging player navigation and sense of security.
 * **Stealth-Based Gameplay:** No combat; players must hide, evade, and use their environment to survive the malevolent entities.
 * **Resource Management:** Limited flashlight battery and sound recorder charge add to the tension.
 * **Interactive Sound Design:** Utilize a specialized sound recorder to detect clues and expose hidden phenomena.